What are the benefits of walking your dog?

 - Wear a pedometer to see how many steps you’re taking – it might motivate you to do more.
 Lots of people who track their steps find that they want to do more to reach a target.

 - Make the most of sunny days, and even dull days.
-Being outside in daylight can help ease the effects of seasonal affective disorder if you suffer from it.
+Being outside in daylight can help ease the effects of seasonal affective disorder if this is something that affects you.

 - Recognise and reflect on your mood during and after your walk, you’ll notice a difference!